Guyana Girl Guides Association: Structure

-Units are usually affiliated with a school, including Leeds Primary, Rose Hall Estate Primary, St. Aloysius Primary, Tagore Memorial, All Saints Primary, East Canje Secondary, Buxton, Ann's Grove, Plaisance, Tutorial, Pavilion, Sophia and West Demerara, St Paul’s Plaisance, Bishops' High School.
+Units are usually affiliated with a school, including Leeds Primary, Rose Hall Estate Primary, St. Aloysius Primary, Tagore Memorial, All Saints Primary, East Canje Secondary, Buxton, Ann's Grove, Plaisance, Tutorial, Pavilion, Sophia and West Demerara, St Paul’s Plaisance, and Bishops' High School.

-The local units are grouped in divisions, among them the division "East Coast of Demerara".
+The local units are grouped in divisions, such as the regional division of the "East Coast of Demerara".

 GGGA is a member of the Caribbean Link for Guiding within the Western Hemisphere Region of the World Association of Girl Guides and Girl Scouts.

 Activities

 Their yearly event World Thinking Day on February 22 "is a day of international friendship, speaking out on issues that affect girls and young women, and fundraising for 10 million Girl Guides and Girl Scouts around the world."

+One service activity performed by Guides has been promoting local agricultural development, such as beekeeping, poultry farming, and food preservation.
+The Association has also focused on funding and supporting girls' education and in recent years has aimed to increase activities in rural areas.